IgorSusmelj/ABC-GAN/README.md

 **Image showing plain DCGAN without and with blur (DCGAN+B)**

-![DCGAN without and with blur](report/dcgan_with_and_without_blur.png) The resulting imaes look much better with blur than without.
+![DCGAN without and with blur](report/dcgan_with_and_without_blur.png) The resulting images look much better with blur than without.
 They have more details but also noise.

 **Comparison of different blurring strategies**

-*We compare two regressive blur kernel (e.g. make sigma of a gaussian blur smaller during training)*
+*We compare two regressive blur kernel (e.g. make sigma of a Gaussian blur smaller during training)*

-![Comparison of blurring strategies](report/blurring_strategies_comparison.png) The hyperbolic decreasing gaussian blur is best when it comes to reducing the noise in the images.
+![Comparison of blurring strategies](report/blurring_strategies_comparison.png) The hyperbolic decreasing Gaussian blur is best when it comes to reducing the noise in the images.

 ## ABC-GAN

 Combination of the Adaptive Blur and Controller GAN.

 We conducted different experiments using various datasets such as LSUN, CIFAR10 and CelebA.
-Some of the resulting images have been downscaled by a factor of two in order to reduce noise. *(Since on smoe screens and also printed the noise looks very annoying.)*
+Some of the resulting images have been downscaled by a factor of two in order to reduce noise. *(Since on some screens and also printed the noise looks very annoying.)*

-*Note: In some samples you will see a green bar at the top.
+***Note:*** *In some samples, you will see a green bar at the top.
 The bar is indicating the probability of the image coming from the real dataset rather than from the generator.
 We used the discriminator losses and a softmax to evaluate this probability.*

 ### LSUN bedrooms dataset

 **ABC-GAN with a fixed Gaussian Blur kernel of 3x3 and output resolution of 256 by 256 pixels**

-*Random sampled batch.
+*Randomly sampled batch.
 Downscaled to 128 by 128 pixels to reduce noise.*

 ![lsun using ABC-GAN with fixed kernel and downscaled to 128 by 128 pixels](report/lsun_fixed_blur_3x3_o256_downscaled_to_128.png)
 We seem to reach the limit of DCGAN with this experiment.
 The same experiment without Blur failed.
 The images look not very realistic but one still sees that some of them look close to bedrooms.